HavokInspiration/cakephp-actions-class/README.md

 }
 ```

 As your application grows, your controllers grow as well.
-In the end, on large application, you can end up with big controller files with lots of content, making it hard to read through.
+In the end, on large applications, you can end up with big controller files with lots of content, making it hard to read through.
 You might even be in the case where you need to have methods specific to some actions in the middle of other methods dedicated to other actions.

 This is where the **cakephp-actions-class** plugin is useful.
-When enabled, **you can have your controllers actions as single class**.
+When enabled, **you can have your controllers actions as single classes**.

 So the `PostsController` example given above would become: